“No matter where you are from your dreams are valid.” —Lupita Nyong’o

 However, I can’t say I feel the same for where my life is today.

 Upon reflecting these last few weeks, I’ve realized that I had forgotten how to dream.
 I had also forgotten to work hard for my dreams and fight for them.
-I had forgotten how to believe in myself, to try and see what happens, and really understand delayed gratification.
+I had forgotten how to believe in myself, to try just so I can see what will happen, and really understand delayed gratification.

 It’s true when I say that I miss my younger, courageous self.
 I miss just automatically taking action towards what I want without even giving fear a second to creep into my mind and heart.
 Now, more than ever, I understand the importance of guarding my heart (Proverbs 4:23), to protect it from negative thoughts, people’s opinions, and my own fear.

-Here I am in my early 30s and I’m learning how to dream again.
-I wish how I operated when I was younger would automatically come back.
+Here I am in adult years and I’m learning how to dream again.
+I wish how I lived when I was younger would automatically come back.
 Life certainly would be a lot easier.

 If I’m being honest, learning how to dream again, to dream God-sized dreams is HARD.

-Anyway, this past weekend, I ripped out so many pages of old magazines to set aside for my new vision board.
+This past weekend, I ripped out so many pages of old magazines to set aside for my new vision board.
 Everything from my favorite car, styles of homes I love, handbags, shoes, and a lifestyle that I would want is going on that board.
-Even if I don’t believe it’ll happen (yet), it’s a small step in the right direction to learning how to dream big again, to reteach myself that nothing I want is out of reach.
+Even if I don’t believe it’ll happen (yet), it’s a small step in the right direction to learning how to dream big again, to re-teach myself that nothing I want is out of reach.

 I’ve got one life to live so why not try to learn how to dream big, right?